 In a small saucepan or frying pan over low heat, stir together the chicken broth, light soy sauce, rice vinegar, brown sugar, and sesame oil.
 In a bowl, whisk together the cornstarch and water.
 Slowly whisk the cornstarch slurry into the saucepan.
 Continue stirring until the sauce thickens and bubbles.

 Egg foo young is traditionally served with gravy.
-However, there is an equally delicious recipe for this Chinese omelette that does not include gravy.
+However, there is an equally delicious recipe for this Chinese omelet that does not include gravy.
 The Chicken St. Paul is a cooked Egg Foo Young omelet served between two slices of bread with lettuce, tomato, pickles, and onions.
 It is equally delicious, and the kids love them.

-- Veggies – red or green bell peppers, onions, celery, broccoli, zucchini, carrots, water chestnuts, peas, bean sprouts, cabbage
+Veggies: red or green bell peppers, onions, celery, broccoli, zucchini, carrots, water chestnuts, peas, bean sprouts, cabbage

-- Meats – chicken, ham, crispy cooked bacon, roast pork, beef
+Meats: chicken, ham, crispy cooked bacon, roast pork, beef

-- Seafood – shrimp, crab meat, smoked salmon
+Seafood: shrimp, crab meat, smoked salmon

 Storage

-Store leftover egg foo young in an airtight container for up to 3 days.
-For best results, store the gravy separately.
 Reheat the egg foo young and gravy in the microwave at reduced power for 30-second increments until warm.
 Pour the warm gravy over the omelet.

 More Egg Recipes